 It is an acoustic folk club run by volunteers who are singers which meets once a month 10 times a year (Feb-Nov) in the Back Hall of the Annandale Neighbourhood Centre, 79 Johnston Street, Annandale, an inner-west suburb of Sydney.
-The Dog was founded in 1990 in the upstairs hall and moved to the Back Hall which has disability access several years ago.
+The Dog was founded in 1990 in the upstairs hall and moved to the Back Hall which has disability access in 2013 after renovations destroyed the perfect acoustic of the hall.
+Council has since installed acoustic ceiling panels.
+We celebrated our 30th Anniversary at Leichhardt Bowlo in a gap between covid lockdowns!

 source – Wikipedia Commons, J.Bar.

 The club meets on the fourth Saturday of each month, from February to November, with occasional changes due to competing festivals.
-We are unable to put on extra concerts or move our dates to fit in with a visiting artist’s tour.
+We are unable to put on extra concerts and cannot easily move our dates to fit in with a visiting artist’s tour.

 The Hall is licenced for a maximum of 100 people and the club runs from 7.30pm – 10.30pm.
 Our door charges are: $20 full and $18 concession.
 We can only offer door deals to performers – after expenses the money is divided among the booked acts, we do not keep money back to top up future acts.
 We advertise on our own list, our Facebook page and on local and national lists, and rely on performers to also inform their fans about their appearance at The Dog.